iDoMeteor/amazon-scripts/README.md

 **You must read** the header comments in each script for a detailed description of what they do and what arguments they take.

-### ec2-prep-for-distro.sh

-*Environment: Server*

-**DO NOT RUN THIS SCRIPT** unless you **seriously** know what you are doing! |D

-This script will attempt to completely anonymize my Amazon Linux AMI, and will do a pretty good job on any Linux based Nginx/Mongo based server.

-It will also perform some basic security hardening such as **locking all account passwords**, **disabling SSH password logins**, and **shreds** all **keys**, **logs** and **histories**.

-**Caveats**

-The script leaves behind a few vital goodies:
-* These scripts in /usr/local/bin and /usr/local/bin/.git for pulling updates on boot
-* The 'default_site' user account, the #OnePageWonder row content in its Mongo database, it's virtual host file and it's app in /var/www/default_site/
-* **Before** running this script, you should manually check the user directories for scraps

-It does not wipe free space, since imaging leaves it behind anyway.

 ### meteor-add-vhost-clone-and-deploy.sh